Blog/GST

 Any personRegistered (personal use)ResidentialNilExemptN/A

 Looking for expert help with GST on commercial and residential rent, reverse charge mechanism on rental property, ITC on rent?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Worked Example: Monthly Rent Compliance for a Small Business